cookpete/react-player/README.md

-`onSeek` | Called when media seeks with `seconds` parameter `onEnded` | Called when media finishes playing `onError` | Called when an error occurs whilst attempting to play media
+`onSeek` | Called when media seeks with `seconds` parameter `onEnded` | Called when media finishes playing `onError` | Called when an error occurs whilst attempting to play media `onPiPEnter` | Called when the PictueInPicture mode is enabled `onPiPLeave` | Called when the PictueInPicture mode is disabled

 #### Config prop